Thunderbird (John Proudstar): House of M

-In the House of M reality, John Proudstar appears as a police detective for the New York Police Department and as the leader of the strike force known as the "Brotherhood."
-Proudstar eventually made a deal with Wilson Fisk to bring in Luke Cage's gang as both a matter of pride and to end his criminal activities.
-Thunderbird's efforts resulted in Cage's Avengers battling the Brotherhood, in which their defeat caused Magneto to disband it.
+An alternate universe variant of John Proudstar from Earth-58163 appears in House of M. This version is a detective for the New York Police Department and the leader of the strike force known as the "Brotherhood."

+Ultimate Marvel

+An alternate universe variant of John Proudstar from Earth-1610, amalgamated with Shaman, appears in the Ultimate Marvel imprint.

 What If?

 Alternate versions of the character are present in some issues of What If? which is a series of comic books whose stories explore how the Marvel Universe might have unfolded if key moments in its history had not occurred as they did in mainstream continuity.